 Katka Reszke

-She is the author of Return Of The Jew: Identity Narratives of the Third Post-Holocaust Generation of Jews in Poland (2013) and the chief screenwriter of the acclaimed partially animated documentary film Karski & The Lords of Humanity (2015).
+is a Polish-American author, documentary filmmaker, photographer, and researcher specializing in Jewish history, culture, and identity.
+She earned a PhD in Jewish Education from the Hebrew University of Jerusalem and is the author of Return of the Jew: Identity Narratives of the Third Post-Holocaust Generation of Jews in Poland (2013).
+She also served as the chief screenwriter of the award-winning documentary Karski & The Lords of Humanity (2015).

 August 9, 2013